Magnesium is one of the most abundant minerals in the human body and an essential cofactor for over 300 physiological processes.

 In this sense, magnesium is a sort of “assisting mineral” that drives enzymes and other proteins to be active in the body.

-Moreover, magnesium interacts with phosphate in many cellular reactions, making it essential for synthesis of ATP, DNA, and RNA.
+Moreover, magnesium interacts with phosphate in many cellular reactions, making it essential for the synthesis of ATP, DNA, and RNA.

 Magnesium that is not absorbed (either through diet or supplementation) is excreted in feces; magnesium that is absorbed is filtered out by the kidneys and excreted via urine and sweat.